 The good news?
 You can do exactly that.
 NASCAR wagering is available both through online sports betting and at retail sportsbooks throughout the Great Lakes State.

 Michigan NASCAR fandom (and probably betting) reaches its peak during the summer.
-Michigan International Speedway in Brooklyn hosts two different 400-mile races, including NASCAR’s FireKeepers Casino 400.
+Michigan International Speedway in Brooklyn hosts the FireKeepers Casino 400 in August.

 Read on for how you can get into the action with NASCAR betting in Michigan.

 How to bet on NASCAR online in Michigan

 You can bet on NASCAR easily online by following these five simple steps:

 - Download a Michigan online and mobile sports betting app, or find a Michigan online and mobile sportsbook website online.